-1. Verify their name and time slot on the start list.
+1. Verify their name and time slot on the sign-in list.

 2. Have them sign the waiver form.

-3. Enter their date of birth and weight on the start list.
+3. Check their weight and record on the start list.

-4. If they did not pay in advanace, collect cash or check for their entry ($25) and enter the amount they paid on the list.
+4. If they did not pay in advance, collect cash or check for their entry ($25) and enter the amount paid on the list.
 Checks should be made to Countryside YMCA Annual Campaign

 5. Show people where they can put their bikes and other personal items.
 Point out the warm-up area.